-Note that in Law 24.2.9, Penalty time would apply up to a maximum of 35 minutes
+Note that Law 24.2.9 shall apply, except that Penalty time would apply, up to a maximum of 35 minutes.

 Law 24.3 Penalty time not incurred

 In addition to Law 24.3, a nominated player's absence will not incur Penalty time if he/she is absent from the field of play for a period of eight minutes or less.